This post may contain affiliate links. Please read our disclosure for more info.

 9. Straight, Single Edge Blade Style

-10. A Flat Knife Pommel
+10. Flat Knife Pommel

 11. What Type Of Knife Sheath?

-Leather is a a timeless, good-looking choice for knife sheath material.
-A knife sheath made of premium leather will be light, durable (when new), and also hold its shape.
-But, a leather knife sheath does have drawbacks with the most significant one being durability.
-Leather, when exposed to the sun breaks down quicker than most synthetic materials.
-Also, leather does not hold up well in wet environments.
-Also, low quality, damaged or worn leather knife sheathes can be quite dangerous as a large or very sharp bushcraft knife can break the seams of the sheath, which could result in the knife holder being cut.
-The above problems, associated with leather knife sheaths, can be lessened by purchasing quality leather and apply waterproofer or mink oil on the leather sheath.
+- Leather– This is a timeless, good-looking choice for your sheath as it is light, durable (when new), and also holds its shape.
+A leather sheath does have a few drawbacks, with the most significant one being durability.
+This problem is especially noticeable when it is exposed to the elements, like sun and rain, because adverse weather conditions, over time, break down leather quicker than most synthetic materials.
+Also, a low quality, damaged, or worn leather knife sheath, can be quite dangerous as a large or very sharp bushcraft knife can break the seams, which can cause you to be cut.
+The above problems, associated can be lessened by purchasing quality leather and religiously applying water-proofer or mink oil on your sheath.

-12. Be Sure To Avoid The Following When Buying Your Knife
+12. Avoid The Following

 Recommended Survival Knife Manufacturers